PTAB

 2. Patent Overview

-- Title: System and Method for Securely Communicating Over the Internet
+• Title: System and Method for Secure Communication Over a Network

-- Brief Description: The ’151 patent describes systems and methods for secure internet communication.
-The challenged claims relate to a domain name server (DNS) proxy that transparently establishes a virtual private network by intercepting a DNS request, determining if it corresponds to a secure server, and automatically initiating an encrypted channel if it does.
+• Brief Description: The ’151 patent describes a system for establishing secure internet communications.
+The core technology involves a domain name server (DNS) proxy that transparently creates a virtual private network by intercepting a client’s DNS request, determining if the request corresponds to a secure server, and automatically initiating an encrypted channel if it does.

 3. Grounds for Unpatentability

-- Prior Art Mapping: This ground was presented as an alternative, in case the Patent Owner successfully argued that the channel in Kiuchi is not a fully end-to-end encrypted channel between the client and the ultimate origin server.
-Petitioner asserted that Rescorla teaches the use of Secure HTTP (S-HTTP) to provide end-to-end secure transactions between a client and server.
-Combining Rescorla's end-to-end security protocol with Kiuchi's proxy-based architecture would result in the claimed invention.
+• Prior Art Mapping: This ground was presented as an alternative in case the Patent Owner successfully argued that the encrypted channel in Kiuchi is not a true "end-to-end" channel "between" the client and the secure server.
+Rescorla teaches implementing S-HTTP for confidential, end-to-end secure transactions between an HTTP client-server pair.

-Additional Grounds: Petitioner asserted an additional obviousness challenge (Ground 4) based on the combination of Kiuchi, RFC 1034, and Rescorla, arguing this combination would render the claims obvious even if multiple narrow claim interpretations advocated by the Patent Owner were simultaneously adopted.
+• Additional Grounds: Petitioner asserted an additional obviousness challenge based on the combination of Kiuchi, RFC 1034, and Rescorla to address all potential narrow claim interpretations simultaneously.

 4. Key Claim Construction Positions